tommysrepos/sign-up-form/README.md

 # sign-up-form

+Welcome to Thrifty Flights!
-This is a demo sign up form.
-No information entered will be sent to a server.
+This is a demo sign up form meant to practice form validation and css.
+No information entered on this page will be stored on any server.
+The premise is that you will enter the required information to join a mailing list which will alert you of cheap flights.